lctrt/gull/README.md

 ### Play

-The play command allows you to trigger samples
+The play command allows you to trigger samples.

 | Command  | Channel | Octave | Fine | Velocity |
 | :-       | :-:     | :-:    | :-:  | :-:      |